 Impairment of trade receivables have been determined using the simplified approach in AASB 9 which uses an estimation of lifetime expected credit losses.
-The Branch has determined the probability of non-payment of the receivable and contract asset and multiplied this by the amount of the expected loss arising from default.
+The Branch has determined the probability of non-payment of the receivable and multiplied this by the amount of the expected loss arising from default.